NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 [![GDC Submission Review Tab](images/GDC_Submission_Submit_Release_Review_tab_2_v2.png)](images/GDC_Submission_Submit_Release_Review_tab_2_v2.png "Click to see the full image.")

 Setting the project to the "REVIEW" state will lock the project and prevent users from uploading additional data.
 Only users with release privileges will be able to review and submit.
-During this period, the submitter can browse the data in the Submission Portal or download it.
+During this period, the submitter can browse the data in the Data Submission Portal or download it.

 Reviewing the project will prevent other users from uploading data to the project.
-Once the review is complete, the user can submit data to the GDC.
+Once the review is complete, the user can request to submit data to the GDC.

 Once the user clicks on `REVIEW`, the project state will change to "REVIEW":